brianary/scripts/README.md

 - **[Test-Variable.ps1](Test-Variable.ps1)**: Indicates whether a variable has been defined.
 - **[Test-Windows1252.ps1](Test-Windows1252.ps1)**: Determines whether a file contains Windows-1252 bytes that are invalid UTF-8 bytes.
 - **[Test-Xml.ps1](Test-Xml.ps1)**: Try parsing text as XML, and validating it if a schema is provided.
+- :new: **[Trace-GitRepoTest.ps1](Trace-GitRepoTest.ps1)**: Uses git bisect to search for the point in the repo history that the test script starts returning true.
 - **[Uninstall-OldModules.ps1](Uninstall-OldModules.ps1)**: Uninstalls old module versions.
 - **[Update-Files.ps1](Update-Files.ps1)**: Copies specified source files that exist in the destination directory.
 - **[Update-Modules.ps1](Update-Modules.ps1)**: Cleans up old modules.